8 Tips For Staying Safe as a Solo Female Traveller

-Being a solo female traveller can be intimidating and scary.
+Being a solo female traveller can be intimidating, scary and even bring up some travel anxiety.
 Even more so if this is your first trip away.
 Don’t let your fears stop you from doing what you want to do.
 I LOVE travelling alone, there are many advantages to it.
 I always say that you should experience travelling alone at least one time in your life.
 This pushes you out of your comfort zone and urges you to be comfortable being alone and making friends on the road.

 Follow these tips so you can feel and stay safe on the road as a solo female traveller!

 One of the most important things is to dress like the locals would.
 Don’t prance around in a bikini if it’s a country where the woman don’t show their shoulders and legs.
 Be logical and dress appropriately to the culture.

 A top tip: Always take a sarong or scarf with you when you’re travelling.
 If you arrive somewhere and feel uncomfortable, you can quickly whip that out of your bag and put it around your shoulders or head if you feel like people are looking at you.
 You can also use it as a picnic blanket, beach blanket or a skirt!
 Win, win!

 I urge you to do some research where you are thinking of travelling to about what is the dress code.
 For example in the middle east, I would have never worn shorts because in most countries the women are dressed from head to toe.
 In Asia, if you want to visit the temples you need to cover your shoulders and knees to enter.

 I get so angry at the media sometimes.
 They portray certain countries as wildly unsafe when in real life they are not.
 All the media focuses on is the bad.
 Listen to the news and compare how many negative stories there are compared to positive.
 You will soon see that all stories are portrayed in a negative way.
 In saying that you do need to listen to what is happening around the world to some degree to know what is happening with countries governments and politics.